yboulaamane/cdd-toolbox/README.md

 - [DiaNat-DB](http://rdu.iquimica.unam.mx/handle/20.500.12214/1186) - A molecular database of 795 antidiabetic compounds from medicinal plants.
 - [PhytoHub](https://phytohub.eu/) - A freely available electronic database containing detailed information about 1200 dietary phytochemicals and their human and animal metabolites.
 - [Dr. Duke's Phytochemical and Ethnobotanical databases](https://phytochem.nal.usda.gov/) - It provides searchable access to plant-based compounds, bioactivities, and traditional uses.
 Ideal for pharma, nutrition, herbal, and biomedical research.
 Results can be downloaded as PDFs or spreadsheets.
+- [CyanoMetDB](https://zenodo.org/records/13854577) - A comprehensive database of more than 2,000 secondary metabolites from cyanobacteria manually curated from various sources from the literature.

 ## Chemical bioactivity databases